noaa-onms/cinms/modals/_captions.md

 ## Figure App.C.3.4.

-A map showing historical fishing activity using fixed gear (a method of fishing) across the Southern California Bight (2007-2011).
+A map showing landings of fish caught by fixed gear (a method of commercial fishing) across the Southern California Bight (2007-2011).
 Locations of known deep-water gorgonians, which are very vulnerable to trawling, are indicated on the map.

 ### Details